louthy/language-ext/Major Version Release Notes/Version 5/README.md

 > _It is then possible to consider that if one had access to the `Bind` function of `Option` and the `Bind` function of `State` then you could compose them into a new `Bind` function that had the behaviour of both_.

-But how do we standardise the `Bind` function for any monadic type and make it available for composition.
+But, how do we standardise the `Bind` function for any monadic type and make it available for composition?
 This is where Transducers come in.
 They are literally designed to be compositional pipeline components.
 You could think of them as the LEGO bricks of functional programming (after functions of course! but transducers allow us to embelish our functions with addtional functionality, like resource tracking, streaming, optional behaviour, etc.)

 Therefore I have introduced Transducers as a new core capability in language-ext.
 And all of the monadic types are now either implemented with Transducers or have the option to convert to a Transducer.

-### Reduce the type explosion due to `async`
+### Reduce the type and function explosion due to `async`

-If I continued the way I was before then every monadic type would have an `*Async` variant.
+If I continued the way I was before then every monadic type would have an `*Async` variant, as would every method and function.
 This was getting out of hand.
 For something like an IO/effect monad where you could also have an optional error-type and optional runtime-type that meant 8 types.
 Each with 1000s of lines of code to define them.
 Then, when you think there's 20 or so 30 or so monadic types, it becomes a big maintenence problem.
-There's also issues around consistency between each type (making sure everything has a `MapAsync`, `BindAsync`, etc.).
+There's also issues around consistency between each type (making sure everything has a `MapAsync`, `BindAsync`, etc.) - as well as making sure sync types can work with async types, etc.

-So, as of now, this library is against 'declarative async' - i.e. it's adopting a _'green threads mentality'_.
+So, as of now, this library stands against 'declarative async' - i.e. it's adopting a _'green threads mentality'_.
 That is we will not be giving you `*Async` variants of anything.
-All computation types (`IO`, `Eff`, `Reader`, `Proxy`, etc.) will support the _lifting_ of both synchronous and asynchronous functions.
+All computation types (`IO`, `Eff`, `Reader`, `Proxy`, etc.) will support the _lifting_ of both synchronous and asynchronous functions, but you won't see evidence of asynchronicity in any type-signatures.

 Many of the `*Async` functions like `MapAsync`, `BindAsync` are also gone.
 There is now `Map`, `Bind`, etc. that accept `Transducer` types (as well as the regular `Func` version).  `Transducer` supports `liftAsync` to lift an asynchronous function into a `Transducer` - it can therefore do async operations without lots of extra boilerplate support for async elsewhere.

+Of course, if you feel you miss these async variant functions, you can add your own extensions.

 ### Leverage modern C# features

 The library has been held back by the need to support .NET Framework.
-As of now this is a .NET Core only library.
-Instantly jumpimg to .NET 8.0 (which has Long Term Support).
+As of now this library is .NET (formally known as .NET Core) only.
+Instantly jumping to .NET 8.0 (which has Long Term Support).

 This opens up: static interface members (which allows the trait/ad-hoc polymorphism support to get a power-up) and collection initialisers for all of the immutable collections - amongst others.